SlushyGod/adcs/Particle_Electron/README.md

 # Particle Electron

 This is the code for the communication module Particle Electron.
 This uses arduino based code which is very similar to C. The particle Electron online IDE was used to develop and compile this code(link found below).
 The electron is the main communication between the ADCS and the web application, and is currently the only way to communicate to it.
-Look in the code for comments on how to communicate to the electron, or scroll to the bottom to see how the ways to communicate to it.<br>
+First the web application communicates to the electron, then the electron relays this message to the arduino.
+The same process works in the reverse so that the user can communicate to the ADCS.
+Look in the code for comments to see the specifics of the communication, or scroll to the bottom to view it in more detail.<br>
 ```
 firmware.bin - This is the compiled binary file<br>
 adcsv1.ino - This is the arduino code (fully commented)